A Belief Propagation Algorithm for Multipath-Based SLAM: The BP-SLAM Algorithm

-An exact calculation of the various messages and beliefs presented above is infeasible.
-An efficient approximate calculation can be based on the sequential Monte Carlo (particle-based) implementation approach introduced in \cite{MeyerTSPIN2016,MeyerTSP2017}.
+The BP-SLAM algorithm is summarized in Algorithm 1.
+A flowchart is available online at https://www2.spsc.tugraz. at/people/eriklei/BP-SLAM/ and also at https://gitlab.com/ erikleitinger/BP-Multipath-basedSLAM.
+A computationally feasible sequential Monte Carlo (particle-based) implementation can be obtained via the approach in \cite{MeyerTSPIN2016,MeyerTSP2017}.
 In our case, the sequential Monte Carlo implementation uses a ``stacked state'' \cite{MeyerTSPIN2016} comprising the agent state and the PF states.
-The resulting complexity scales only linearly in the number of particles. \rd{A flowchart and a MATLAB implementation of the proposed algorithm are available online at https://gitlab.com/erikleitinger/BP-Multipath-basedSLAM.}
+The resulting complexity scales only linearly in the number of particles.
+MATLAB code for this particle-based implementation is available online at the addresses indicated above.